skx/go-experiments/publishr/README.md

     apt-get install libmagic-dev

+If you're running beneath `$GOPATH/src` you can build via:

     go get -d ./...
     go build .

+Otherwise you should use the provided `Makefile` to fetch the dependencies explicitly and build:

+    make

 As for deployment?
 It is assumed you'll be hosting this behind a reverse proxy.